 - All formal allegations of assessment irregularity will be fully and impartially investigated by the Senior Management Team.
-(See page 15 - Procedure on the Breach of Behaviour) - All parties will be given a fair and equal opportunity to respond to any allegation of assessment irregularity. - The result of the investigation will be formally communicated to all parties within an appropriate time frame. - Appropriate sanctions may be applied where assessment irregularity has been adjudged to have occurred.
-These sanctions may include the refusal of Bray Institute of Further Education to accept learner evidence where assessment irregularity has occurred. - The following will be regarded as incidences of assessment irregularities: - Learner plagiarism. - Impersonation of another learner. - $\circ \quad \text{Fabrication of evidence.}$
+(See page 15 Procedure on the Breach of Behaviour) - · All parties will be given a fair and equal opportunity to respond to any allegation of assessment irregularity. - The result of the investigation will be formally communicated to all parties within an appropriate time frame. - Appropriate sanctions may be applied where assessment irregularity has been adjudged to have occurred.
+These sanctions may include the refusal of Bray Institute of Further Education to accept learner evidence where assessment irregularity has occurred. - The following will be regarded as incidences of assessment irregularities: - o Learner plagiarism. - o Impersonation of another learner. - o Fabrication of evidence.

-- Alteration of results. - Wrongly obtaining secure assessment material e.g. examinations. - \circ $\;$ Behaving in any way such as to undermine the integrity of the Assessment Process. - o Actions other than those listed above may also be adjudged to constitute assessment irregularity.
+- o Alteration of results. - o Wrongly obtaining secure assessment material e.g. examinations. - o Behaving in any way such as to undermine the integrity of the Assessment Process. - o Use of AI-generated tools to complete assignments (unless it is explicity permissable to do so as stated in the Assignment Brief). - o Actions other than those listed above may also be adjudged to constitute assessment irregularity.